 If pigs aren’t your thing, the red velvet shortbread cookies can be easily transformed into a grown up dessert too.
 As suggested in the original recipe, dip an edge of the cookie into melted chocolate, then decorate with nuts or pretty sprinkles.
 Lovely and delicious – enjoy!

 - 1 tablespoon red food coloring

 - Whisk together the flour, sugar, cocoa powder, and salt.

-- Add the butter and red food coloring, and use a pastry cutter or food processor to cut in the butter until the mixture is a fine crumb and forms a ball.
+- Add the butter and red food coloring, and use a pastry cutter or food processor to cut in the butter until the mixture resembles a fine crumb and forms a ball.

-- On a lightly floured surface, gently knead the dough then use a rolling pin to roll out the dough to about ½ inch thickness.
+- On a lightly floured surface, gently knead the dough, then use a rolling pin to roll it out to about 1/2-inch thickness.

 - Use cookie cutters to cut the dough into desired shapes.

 - Repeat rolling and cutting until all dough is used.

 - Place the cookies on an ungreased baking sheet.

 - Bake at 325 degrees F for 20 to 25 minutes or until the centers are set.